 A concentration in Ecology and Environmental Biology is available at the undergraduate level.
-Opportunities are available at the graduate level to specialize in Developmental and Cell Biology, Ecology and Evolutionary Biology, Molecular Biology and Biochemistry; Psychobiology, Medical Microbiology, and Physiology.

-Applied Ecology (offered jointly with

-the Program in Social Ecology)B.A.

-Honors Of the graduating seniors, approximately 12% may receive honors: 1% summa cum laude, 3% magna cum laude, and 8% cum laude.
+Opportunities are available at the graduate level to specialize in Developmental and Cell Biology, Ecology and Evolutionary Biology, Molecular Biology and Biochemistry, Psychobiology, Microbiology, and Physiology.
+Applied Ecology (offered jointly with the Program in Social Ecology)B.A.
+HONORS Of the graduating seniors, approximately 12 percent may receive honors: 1 percent summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
 The selection for these awards is based on rank-ordered grade point averages.
 The Biological Sciences Scholastic Honor Society is composed of students who graduate with an overall grade point average of 3.5 or better and carry 12 or more graded units with a grade point average of 3.5 per quarter for a minimum of six quarters.
-Their names will be inscribed on a permanent plaque in the Biological /Sciences Student Affairs Office.
+Their names will be inscribed on a permanent plaque in the Biological Sciences Student Affairs Office.
 Special Dean's Honors may also be awarded to graduating seniors who have distinguished themselves by their service to the School, the University, or their community.
 A Biological Sciences Honors Convocation is held annually during the spring, at which time several honors and awards are presented to the recipients.
 The Edward A. Steinhaus Memorial Award is given to an outstanding graduate teaching assistant chosen by a committee composed of undergraduate students, faculty members, representatives from the administration, and Mrs. Steinhaus.
 The Jayne Unzelman Scholarship is presented to an undergraduate student who has shown academic excellence and been of service to the School of Biological Sciences and/or the University, and to the community.
+The Robert H. Avnet Memorial Award has been established to assist a student pursuing a career as a physician.
 The Laurence J. Mehlman Prize is awarded to an undergraduate student in the School of Biological Sciences who has demonstrated outstanding achievement in both scholarship and in service to the School.
 A quarterly Dean's List is composed of students who have received a 3.5 grade point average while carrying a minimum of 12 graded units.
 REQUIREMENTS FOR THE B.S.
-DEGREE IN BIOLOGICAL SCIENCES University Requirements: See page 26.
+DEGREE IN BIOLOGICAL SCIENCES University Requirements: See page 22.